 - Local (city, county) income tax withholding in some areas.
 (Other local taxes can include school district taxes, community college taxes, state disability or unemployment insurance, for example.)

-The second set of mandatory payroll deductions are for FICA (Federal Insurance Contributions Act) taxes that include:
+The second set of mandatory payroll deductions are for FICA (Federal Insurance Contributions Act) taxes include:

 Depending on your state and locality, you may have very different tax rates that change regularly.
 Stay in touch with your employment law attorney or tax advisor to ensure that you pay tax as legally required.
 The federal tax rates are the same across states for all taxpayers.

 Voluntary Payroll Deductions

 While the law does not require an employer to take voluntary deductions from payroll, most employers do.
 In some cases, voluntary payroll deductions are convenient for the employer.
 In others, voluntary payroll deductions are convenient for the employee.

-Voluntary deductions from gross pay include items such as charitable contributions (for example, United Way) and the employee's required contribution to the employer-provided healthcare, dental, or vision insurance coverage.
-They also include:
+Voluntary deductions from gross pay include items such as charitable contributions (for example, United Way) and the employee's required contribution to the employer-provided health care, dental, or vision insurance coverage.

 Certain retirement voluntary deductions can also be paid through the employee paycheck.
 These include several common employer-sponsored 401(k) plans, with or without an employer match, which are paid pre-tax and a Roth 401(k) that is paid after tax.

 Another common voluntary payroll deduction is for additional employer-sponsored life insurance.
 Many employers pay for a basic life insurance policy for employees.
-But, employees can elect more coverage for themselves, their spouse, and family if they choose.
+However, employees can elect more coverage for themselves, their spouse, and family if they choose.

 To take mandatory and voluntary payroll deductions, the employer must first determine the employee's salary, called gross pay, that was earned during the time period.
 The employer then subtracts the mandatory and voluntary deductions from this total pay to arrive at the employee's net pay.